earthiverse/pixelized-set/README.md

 ## Example
 Look at the sample image in the input folder.
 The script, if used as-is, will output a set of images like the ones in the output folder.

+The sample image is sourced from https://www.irasutoya.com/2013/05/blog-post_5956.html, and is copyright Takashi Mifune.

 ## Install
 Copy `pixelized-set.py` to the plug-in folder for GIMP.
 Check out https://en.wikibooks.org/wiki/GIMP/Installing_Plugins for more information on how to do this.